gohugoio/hugo/content/en/content-management/front-matter.md

 : Field name of the *plural* form of the index.
 See `tags` and `categories` in the above front matter examples. *Note that the plural form of user-defined taxonomies cannot be the same as any of the predefined front matter variables.*

 {{% note %}}
-If neither `slug` nor `url` is present and [permalinks are not configured otherwise in your site configuration file](/content-management/urls/#permalinks), Hugo will use the filename of your content to create the output URL.
+If neither `slug` nor `url` is present and [permalinks are not configured otherwise in your site configuration file](/content-management/urls/#permalinks), Hugo will use the file name of your content to create the output URL.
 See [Content Organization](/content-management/organization) for an explanation of paths in Hugo and [URL Management](/content-management/urls/) for ways to customize Hugo's default behaviors.
 {{% /note %}}

-### User-Defined
+### User-defined

 You can add fields to your front matter arbitrarily to meet your needs.
 These user-defined key-values are placed into a single `.Params` variable for use in your templates.